 Injured persons should be transported by EMS, not in a University or privately owned vehicle, for liability reasons.
 Medical treatment beyond basic first aid, or the competency level of the responder, should not be attempted.

 What if an injured party refuses treatment and leaves the scene of the accident?

-If the injured party insists on leaving the scene of the accident before the University Police or EMS arrive, every effort should be made to obtain and document the injured party's name, time of the incident, circumstances involved, and description of the injury; this information should be provided to the University Police and the Environmental Health & Safety Office in writing as soon as possible.
+If the injured party insists on leaving the scene of the accident before the University Police or EMS arrive, every effort should be made to obtain and document the injured party's name, time of the accident, circumstances involved, and description of the injury.
+This information should be provided to the University Police and Risk Management in writing as soon as possible.